FIRE Portfolio 2024: The Better Way.

 Here you have it—the FIRE trifecta portfolio that can get you to early retirement… even earlier.

-Let’s expand:
+Let’s Expand:

-Nobody gets fired for recommending Vanguard
+Nobody Gets Fired for Recommending Vanguard

 It’s comfortable to recommend things everybody recommends.
 It’s a way to avoid responsibility: if the S&P 500 or bonds fail, nobody will blame you for investing “by the book.”
 That’s just bad luck.
 Who could have predicted that?
 But if you picked Bitcoin, the responsibility is only yours.
-Your family warned you on Christmas, didn’t they?
+Your family warned you at Christmas, didn’t they?
 By picking bonds and a broad market index, we’re simply extrapolating the past, quietly hoping that if this strategy fails, at least our friends won’t think we’re total losers.

 During my short time at a big bank, I learned the old corporate joke: nobody gets fired for buying IBM.